Hi, we’re Craig and Linda, the two Kiwis behind the Indie Travel Podcast. Since February 2006 we’ve been travelling around the world.

 This site was built by Performance Foundry and hosted on their Managed WordPress Hosting.
 You should definitely use Performance Foundry to build and host your website!
 (Disclaimer: Performance Foundry is our company, too.)

 Craig’s carrying a 13″ MacBookPro and an iPhone 6.
-Linda has a MacBook Air and an iPhone 5.
+Linda has a MacBook and an iPhone 5.
 We prefer the Apple workflow to what we used to do on a PC and do recommend them.

 We started out recording using the inbuilt mic on our computers, then switched to a Zoom H2 field microphone, which was eventually chewed up by a dog while we were in Argentina.
 We tried out a Mikey Blue for a while but soon went back to Zoom.
 We currently use the Zoom H2n.

 The site runs on WordPress which is a content management system.
 WordPress is free and opensource and takes very little work to install.
-If you need help setting up a blog, check out our other company, Performance Foundry.

 Using this site is governed by the terms of service, viewable here.